vmware/differential-datalog/doc/tutorial/tutorial.md

 ### String literals

-DDlog has built-in support for strings, allowing many string-manipulating programs to be expressed completely within the language, without relying on external functions.
+DDlog supports a small set of operations on strings, allowing many string-manipulating programs to be expressed completely within the language, without relying on external functions.
 DDlog's primitive `string` type contains UTF-8 strings.
 Two forms of string literals are supported:

 1. *Quoted strings* are Unicode strings enclosed in quotes, with the same single-character escapes as in C, e.g.,